VirgilSecurity/virgil-sdk-php/docs/private-keys.md

 ### <a name="example-6"></a> Example 6: Persist Container object

-> Action purpose is to confirm Password Reset action.
+> Confirm the password reset action.

 > **Note:**

-> Token that was reseived while Container Reset invocation lives 60 minutes.
+> The token generated during the container reset invocation only lives for 60 minutes.

 ```php
 <?php